PRECIOUS-Gold perks up ahead of Fed minutes despite trade optimism

 * Minutes from Fed’s September meeting due at 2 p.m.
 EDT

-* U.S.-China trade talks set for Oct.
-10-11 in Washington (Updates prices, adds analyst comments, market details)
+* U.S.-China trade talks set to start Thursday in Washington

+* Turkey launches military operation in northeast Syria (Updates prices, adds quote)

 By Swati Verma

-Oct 9 (Reuters) - Gold eked out gains on bets for further rate cuts by the U.S. Federal Reserve as investors awaited minutes from the central bank’s September meeting on Wednesday, but hopes of a Sino-U.S. trade deal buoyed risk sentiment and capped bullion’s gains.
+Oct 9 (Reuters) - Gold eked out gains on bets of further rate cuts by the U.S. Federal Reserve as investors awaited minutes from the central bank’s September meeting on Wednesday, but hopes of a Sino-U.S. trade deal buoyed risk sentiment and capped bullion’s gains.

 “The fact is the Fed is adding significant amount of liquidity to the market and they’re increasing money supply and that’s why gold is firmer,” said David Meger, director of metals trading at High Ridge Futures.